Amankr009/food-web-app_reactjs/README.md

 # About React

-- SPA(Single Page Application)
+- can create SPA(Single Page Application)

 - ReactElement(Object) => HTML(Browser Understands)

 - Browser understand keys document, innerHTML, getElementById.. because browser having JS engine in it.
 - Browser do not know react.
 - Use react in brower –
 	- cdn – add cdn link in code(not preferred)
 	- npm – npm install react  / npm install react-dom, then import and add type=”module” under script tag

 - package.json is config for npm (required on git)
 	- ^ - auto minor update
 	- ~ - auto major update
 	- devDependencies – used for dev

 - ex - npm install -D parcel
 - parcel created a server for project and hosted on port(cmd – npx parcel index.html)
 - parcel also do HMR – hot module replacement
 - parcel – File Watching algorithm(written in c++)
 - parcel – caching for faster builds
 - parcel – do image optimization, minification, bundling, compress, consistent hashing, code splitting, differential bundling(support on different browser or browser version), error handling, HTTPs, diagnostics, tree shaking(remove unused codes)
 - parcel – different dev and prod bundles under dist folder(cmd - npx parcel build index.html)
 - npm – to install package
 - npx – to execute package
 - dependencies – can used on production also
 - package-lock.json – keeps exact track of version of packages(lock exact version) (required on git)
 - node_modules – contains all the code that we fetch from npm (not required on git)
 - .gitignore – ignore files(ex-node_modules) to push on production/git-
 - browserslist under package.json
 - can define which version and browser compatible to use our app
 - ex – “browserlist”: [“last 2 version”]
 - browserlist.dev - ref-
 - Transitive dependencies – dependencies having dependencies and so on
 - webpack – bundler of code for production like parcel

 - package.json – “script” -> “start”, “build”

 - JSX –  JSX is not HTML, it is HTML-like or XML-like syntax.
 - JSX transpiled before it reaches the JS – by parcel with the help of babel package
 - JSX -> React.createElement -> React.Element-JS Object -> HTMLElement(render)
 - babeljs.io – ref